The Admaflex Technology

 Stereolithography/Digital Light Processing

-Where SLA uses ultraviolet light to create laser spot size resolution, the Admaflex applies a derivative of it; Digital Light Processing (DLP).
-DLP can be seen as an updated version of SLA, as it uses a projector screen instead of a laser to flash an image across the full platform per layer.
-Therefore, the resolution of the Admaflex technology is expressed through pixel size, as layers are set-up out of square pixels.
-SLA/DLP does often require the use of supporting structures because of gravity, but the supports can be minimized through choosing the best print direction for your product as shown in our design guideline.
-The Admaflex technology is based on an indirect printing process because in order to photo-cure the ceramic/metal base-material it is necessary to add polymers to the final formulation of the slurry.
-Therefore, post-processing, including debinding and sintering steps, is needed to obtain the final material and product properties.
+Where Stereolithography (SLA) uses ultraviolet light to create laser spot size resolution, the Admaflex technology applies a derivative of it; Digital Light Processing (DLP).
+DLP can be seen as an updated and more efficient version of SLA, as it uses a projector screen instead of a laser, to flash an image across the full platform per layer.
+Therefore, the primairy resolution of the Admaflex technology is expressed through pixel size, as projections are set-up out of square pixels.
+The final print and part resolution can exceed the optical pixel resolution by optimizing intensity and illumination strategies.
+Features of better than half of the pixel size have proven to be obtainable.
+3D printing often requires the use of supporting structures.
+With Admaflex technology, larger build angles are possible as shown in our design guidelines and therefore less supports are needed.

-Printing through SLA technology also enables you to produce complex geometries with tight dimensional tolerance and smooth surface.
-The advantages of SLA in combination with the superior material qualities of ceramics, opens up a span of applicability for high-tech industries with the potential to change the industry of the future.
+Printing through Admaflex technology enables you to produce complex geometries with tight dimensional tolerances, fine details and smooth surfaces.
+The advantages of Admaflex 3D printing technology in combination with the superior material qualities of ceramics and metals, opens up a span of applicability for high-tech industries with the potential to change the industry of the future.

 The need for post processing is a benefit